peterhinga/oop-learn/README.md

 ```
   git clone https://github.com/peterhinga/oop-learn/edit/main/README.md

   cd opp-learn

   # change direcory to what concepts you want
   cd dirX

   # Execute the files using python
   python3 filex.py

 ```
-## Welcoming any adjustments or fixes just to a pull request
+## Welcoming any adjustments or fixes just do a pull request